 - Viewer’s records only - Users only see only their records.
 A user field is required for this option to be available.
-Enterprise customers additionally have access to user groups functionality allowing them to give viewing access to the same records for an entire group of users.
+Additionally, Business or Enterprise Scale users have access to user groups functionality allowing them to give viewing access to the same records for an entire group of users.

 - Specific records - All users see only specific records based on one or more conditions or conditional groups.